Best Universities in London For International Students

 8. Brunel University of London

 Brunel University London is a popular public university located in West London.
-This university highly focus on practical learning with a huge range of programs available.
+This university focuses highly on practical learning with a huge range of programs available.
 In the QS World Rankings 2025, Brunel is ranked #342 globally.

 The university has a diverse student body, with over 2,500 international students.
 Also, it’s one of the top London universities with high acceptance rates.
 Brunel is well-regarded for its engineering, design, business, computer science, and public health programs.
 Its engineering courses are particularly popular among international students.